WERA72: Agribusiness Scholarship Emphasizing Competitiveness

 Expected Outcomes and Impacts

-• The project will facilitate the development of quality research, teaching and extension programs in agribusiness and economic development through collaboration in integrated and multi-state work.
+- The project will facilitate the development of quality research, teaching and extension programs in agribusiness and economic development through collaboration in integrated and multi-state work.
 Outcomes will be greater coordination of agribusiness research projects, educational programs, and extension programs across states and regions as well as greater and more timely dissemination of research results and information.
+Comments: Outcomes will be (3) greater coordination of agribusiness research projects, educational programs, and extension programs across states and regions as well as greater and more timely dissemination of research results and information.

-• The members will work to coordinate special issues of peer-reviewed journals related to specific themes from the WERA-72 objectives.
+- The members will work to coordinate special issues of peer-reviewed journals related to specific themes from the WERA-72 objectives.
 This may include the development of a themed issue of a publication with a broader reach, such as Choices, Applied Economics Teaching Resources or Journal of Extension, to stimulate discussion and potential research on agribusiness-related issues.
+Comments: These special issues would further (4) generate interest in the agribusiness field and (5) increase awareness of agribusiness-related research, teaching, and extension innovations, leading to potential behavior changes and improved conditions among agribusiness stakeholders.

-• The group commonly publishes its research presentations online through the AgEcon Search website at http://ageconsearch.umn.edu/.
+- The group commonly publishes its research presentations online through the AgEcon Search website at http://ageconsearch.umn.edu/.
 It is anticipated that when opportunities arise the group will continue to present research findings through appropriate outlets.
-The group will develop new ways to disseminate information regarding ongoing research and extension projects to interested parties.
-This will include a potential utilization of a new website that may provide for greater discussion of current issues and the dissemination of research results.
+For example, a new WERA website could provide for greater discussion of current issues and the dissemination of research results.
+Comments: Outcomes will be (6) improved dissemination and communication channels to timely exchange information regarding ongoing research and extension projects to interested parties, therefore increasing awareness of agribusiness-related research, teaching, and extension innovations.

-• The members will also collaborate to attract grant funding to address significant multi-state research, extension and instructional issues in the field of agribusiness.
+- The members will also collaborate to attract grant funding to address significant multi-state research, extension and instructional issues in the field of agribusiness.
+Comments: Outcomes are better identification of critical/key research and education issues in agribusinesses and (7) improving the food supply chain through increased knowledge and grant project interventions.

 Projected Participation